[Two Bridges/Chinatown, NYC]

-- A Klean Kanteen for water I also have an insulated one with a “cafe cap” for when I bring my own coffee to work.
+- A Klean Kanteen for water.
+I also have an insulated one with a “cafe cap” for when I bring my own coffee to work in the winter.

-- Cotton bags from The Fillery (I supported their Indiegogo campaign) & Simple Ecology.
+- Cotton bags from The Fillery & Simple Ecology.
 I use these to carry snacks with me and for buying groceries in bulk.
 The tare weight is right on the outside of the bags, which is also really helpful for quick stops!

 Truthfully, I carry much more than this most days and use a backpack from Timbuk2 (who has a lifetime warranty and recycles their bags) that allows me to further enable myself as a chronic over-packer.
 But these ten items, along with a tiffin or other container to bring lunches to work, have helped me avoid my biggest trash vices: to-go coffee cups, napkins, plastic utensils and straws, throwing compostable food waste in the trash out of convenience, and plastic bags and food packaging at the grocery store.
 Once you figure out what your own trash challenges are, it’s much easier to decide how to prepare yourself to avoid them – and once you’re prepared, it only becomes easier and more convenient to do so.